peterchain7/peterchain7.github.io/_posts/2022-05-19-owaspquiz.md

 ```

-In the other netcatt listener.
+In the other netcat listener.

 ```bash
 ─$ nc -nlvp 1234